meditationstuff/protocol_1/index.md

 	* NOTE: The above is maybe as problematic as <a href="#wellbeing-and-sacrifice">The Human Handledness is Already Success Principle (Human HAS Princple or just "HAS" Principle)</a>.
 Not to be taken too seriously or literally!
 I should still maybe remove the linked section or the above bullet from the document.
 	* See also: <a href="#wrong1a">if it/&#8203;something feels wrong then something somehow somewhere is wrong, plus restatements</a>
 * no one: // me [interocepting; every couple hours deliberately exposing myself to small amounts of antigen to trigger mild IgE allergic responses, to explore oral tolerance mechanisms & nervous/psychological regulation of the immune system]: the autonomic nervous system and the immune system are so *cognitive* https://x.com/meditationstuff/status/1870899015895728134
+* to do nothing = to idle --> do nothing meditation = idle meditation?

 end "misc pith"